 A good friend once told me “There is never a reason for anyone to be rude to you, Kim.”
 Wow, if only he would tell that to the rude people.
 I say Amen!

-Rudeness is disrespectful.
+Rudeness is disrespectful and demeaning.

 Someone said the other day regarding opening doors for women: “A great woman may be capable of doing a certain thing for sure, but a great man will not let her.”
-Many accomplished, intelligent, talented women still love a gentleman who opens doors, drives them to the door, hold their hand when stepping off something, and never lets them lift heavy objects.
+Many accomplished, intelligent, talented women still love a gentleman who opens doors, walks them to the door, holds their hand when stepping off something, and never lets them lift heavy objects.
 It is respectful and thoughtful.

-IT IS RUDE TO ALLOW A DOOR TO SLAM IN ANYONE’S FACE AND MEN REALLY, DON’T WALK IN FRONT AND ALLOW A DOOR TO SLAM IN A WOMAN’S FACE.
+IT IS RUDE TO ALLOW A DOOR TO SLAM IN ANYONE’S FACE AND MEN, REALLY, DON’T WALK IN FRONT AND ALLOW A DOOR TO SLAM IN A WOMAN’S FACE.

 Kendricks from “The Love Dare” states, “When a man is driven by love, he intentionally behaves in a way that’s more pleasant for his wife to be around.
 If a woman desires to love her husband, she purposefully avoids things that frustrate him or cause him discomfort.
 The bottom line is genuine love minds its manners.
 Good manners express to your wife or husband, ‘I value you enough to exercise self-control around you.
 I want to be a person who’s a pleasure to be with.
 The more respectful and honorable your behavior, the more attractive and romantically appealing you become to your spouse.”